-No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations or the state of affairs of the Company in future financial years.
+Except for the above, no other matters or circumstances have arisen since the end of the financial year which significantly affected or could significantly affect the operations of the Company, the results of those operations or the state of affairs of the Company in future financial years.

-21. Economic Dependency
+22 Economic Dependency

-During the year ended 30 June 2020, the Company received the majority of its funding from HNECC and accordingly is economically dependent on the continued financial and other support it receives from HNECC.
+During the year ended 30 June 2021, the Company received the majority of its funding from HNECC Limited and accordingly is economically dependent on the continued financial and other support it receives from HNECC Limited.